TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 			- Purge is justified in this case
 			- shouldn't this be pretty much all commands that affect entity existence?
 				- No. Redoing delete has no reason to purge selections of some other entities.
-					- Clear individually, also for the groups.
-			- problem: if, on delete, we remove an entity from the group it belongs to, the undoing of delete doesn't know what to do
-				- grouping will be tracked by history
-				- thus let the delete command just store its own "ungroup entities" command and invoke it beforehand on all entries
 		- Delete command
-		- Gameplay mode
-			- For now we won't support editor operations inside gameplay mode?
-				- Should be easy enough though, we can always just read the deletion commands
-			- To ensure space efficiency even with static allocations, we'll just serialize the cosmos to bytes instead of making a full clone
-				- Should even be faster considering that recreating some associative containers' structure might be already costly
 	- mover should be deactivated when?
 		- corner case: delete while move?
 		- should work anyway and yeah, deactivate it then